 The Committee of 300 and the Venetian Black Nobility

 Perhaps, you’ve heard of the Illuminati.
 Sshh.
 Keep quiet if you have; people might be watching.
 It’s alleged to be a secretive cabal that runs the world.
-But, it turns out there are lots of other clandestine plotters out there making sure your life doesn’t go as planned.
-This is a zone in which tinfoil hats are recommended to offer protection against mind control experiments.
+But, it turns out there are lots of other clandestine plotters out there making sure your life doesn’t go as you would wish.
+This is a zone in which tinfoil hats are recommended to offer protection against mind-control experiments.

 John Coleman is clear about how the world works.
 In his book The Conspirators Hierarchy (Global Insights Publications, 1997, which is, strangely, listed by Amazon as non-fiction) he writes that, “All of the great historical events are planned in secret by men in high places, with intent to deceive.”

 He names a bewildering number of groups associated with “A ‘master’ secret society in control of world events.”

 Do all these people wear cloaks and top hats while twirling the ends of their mustaches?
 They should.

 The third horse in your trifecta didn’t finish first.
 It’s not because he only had three legs or because you know nothing about horse racing.
 No, it’s because of the evil manipulation of demonic forces.
 It’s also why you didn’t marry Emily Blunt or Brad Pitt, whichever is your preference.